Vanift/help_with_data_analysis/README.md

 This is data analysis task that was given to my friend who is finishing his master's degree in data analysis.
-I agreed to help him out with this task because it was a possibility to learn something new to me.
+I agreed to help him out with this task because it was a possibility to learn something new.

 The whole code is located in /main.py file.
 It is used to integrate tables with exchange rates from /data repository.